zhangaz1/.hammerspoon-7/README.md

 #### AppQuitter:start([rules])

 _Method_
 Sets up and starts the module.
 Begins the tracking of running dock apps, or resumes tracking of a given app if its timer is already running.

 **Parameters:**

 - rules - a table that defines inactivity periods after which an app will hide/quit.

-* each element must be one of 2 forms:
+Each element must be one of 2 forms:
   - a key value pair.
 Each key should equal to the bundle identifier string of the app you wish to set rules for.
     - Each value must be a table containing exactly 2 key value pairs: (1) The keys, which are strings, should be named "quit" and "hide".
     - The values for each keys are integers, and they should correspond to the period (in hours) of inactivity before an action takes place.